 Wage Theft Prevention Act

-In the state of New York, employers are required to satisfy the requirements of the Wage Theft Prevention Act (WTPA) via the presentation of wage notices, templates for which are available for download in Justworks administrators’ Document Centers.
+All New York employers must satisfy the requirements of the Wage Theft Prevention Act (WTPA) via the presentation of wage notices, templates for which are available for download in Justworks administrators’ Document Centers.
+Employers must have each employee sign and date the notice and provide them with a copy.

 Wage Theft Prevention Act (WTPA)